kscardinal/loto-report-generator/README.md

 ## Overview

-`loto-report-generation` is a Python-based tool designed to automate the creation of PDF reports for lockout/tagout (LOTO) procedures.
-It streamlines the reporting process by integrating custom templates, images, and fonts, allowing users to generate professional and consistent documentation.
-The application is configurable for different environments and can be easily customized to fit specific organizational needs, making it ideal for safety compliance and operational record-keeping.
+`loto-report-generation` is a full-stack Python application designed to automate the creation, management, and retrieval of LOTO reports.
+It features:
+- Custom PDF generation with templates, fonts, and images
+- Dynamic JSON/photo uploads for report creation
+- Web interface and API endpoints for interactive management
+- Role-based authentication and audit logging for security and compliance
+- Dockerized deployment for easy setup across environments

+This makes it ideal for industrial safety documentation, operational reporting, and automated compliance workflows.

 ---

 ## Features

+- **Secure Authentication & Roles**: Supports login, account creation, and owner/admin/user roles.
+Sensitive actions are restricted based on role.
+- **Audit Logging**: Tracks user actions like logins, report creation, uploads, deletions, and status changes with timestamps and IP addresses.
-- **Automated PDF Generation**: Instantly creates professional LOTO reports using custom templates, images, and fonts for a polished look.
+- **Automated PDF Generation**: Generates professional LOTO reports using templates, fonts, and embedded images.
+- **JSON & Photo Uploads**: Accepts structured data and image files for flexible report creation.
+- **Web Interface**: Interactive frontend for managing users, reports, and logs with visual status indicators and responsive design.
+- **RESTful API Endpoints**: Full set of API routes for programmatic access to users, reports, files, and audit logs.
-- **Environment Configuration via .env**: Easily adapts to different server setups and deployment scenarios with simple environment variable management.
+- **Environment Config via `.env`**: Supports local and production deployment using environment variables.
-- **Extensible Data Input**: Supports dynamic data sources (like JSON) for flexible report customization and integration with other systems.
-- **Modular Design**: Separates logic for PDF creation, automation, and templating, making it easy to extend or modify for future enhancements.
+- **Modular & Extensible**: Components like auth, PDF generation, API, and database are self-contained and easily extendable.
+- **Docker & Nginx Integration**: Full containerized setup for consistent deployments.

 ---

 ## Tech Stack

 - **Frontend**: HTML, CSS, JavaScript, TypeScript, Markdown
-- **Backend**:  Python, FastAPI, Jinja
+- **Backend**: Python, FastAPI, Jinja2
-- **Database**:  MongoDB
+- **Database**: MongoDB with GridFS for file storage
+- **Authentication & Security**: JWT, role-based access
-- **Other Tools**: Docker, ReportLab, UV, Pytest, GitHub Actions
+- **Other Tools**: Docker, Nginx, UV, Pytest, ReportLab, GitHub Actions

 ---